-All habitats within the LAP area enhance the biodiversity of the area and should be protected and enhanced where possible.
-However there are a number of habitats of significant ecological value, due to the species contained therein and/ or due to their function as an ecological network.
-These habitats have been shown on Map 2.
+All habitats within the LAP area enhance the biodiversity of the area and should be conserved and enhanced where possible.
+However there are a number of habitats of significant ecological value, due to the species contained therein and/ or due to their function as an ecological network, which have specific policies for their conservation.
+These habitats have been shown on Map 2: Natural Heritage.
+Further details on policies for nature conservation outside of designated sites are set out in Chapter 8: Heritage of the County Development Plan 2008.